 Nature of crime tables

-We will be seeking feedback on how the Crime Severity Score (CSS) is being used, to decide if we should continue to include this in our quarterly crime statistics.
+We will be seeking feedback on how the Crime Severity Score (CSS) is being used to decide if we should continue to include this in our quarterly crime statistics.
 If there is a demand for these data, we plan to update the weights used in deriving the CSS based on the latest sentencing data.
-If you have any feedback on the CSS and how it is being used, please contact us at firstname.lastname@example.org.

 Manylion cyswllt ar gyfer y Methodoleg